GeorgescuAlina/proiect-testare-manuala-it-factory/README.md

 # 3 SQL section

-In this section will be deschide how SQL testing was performed:
+In this section will be deschide how SQL testing was performed, in order to to that we will create 2 tables Categories and Products and perform different transactions to check if data is correctly added/updated/deleted.

 * Categories
    * Create the table